7 Ways on How to Act Around Someone Who Doesn’t like You

 4. Don’t let your self-esteem take a backseat

-You expect people to like and appreciate you, but something opposite happens, you go on a panic mode.
 You look for options on how to act around someone who doesn’t like you since you want them to like you.
 You start self-doubt that you’re not good enough and others who like you may be faking it.

 It’s normal, but do remember one thing, you don’t deserve someone’s approval to be you.
 Be confident and don’t let your self-esteem take a backseat just because someone doesn’t like you.